 After we learn about day and night, we learn about astronauts.
 You see, as awesome as we are because you have to be awesome to be in our class, you can’t explore the solar system if you aren’t an astronaut!

-We read a book about astronauts and make a tree map about being an astronaut.
+We read a book about astronauts and make a graphic organizer about being an astronaut.

 After we learn about astronauts, we label an astronaut!